 THE BASICS OF Hollywood Studios FASTPASS+

-Again, you'll want to check out the full Walt Disney World Fastpass+ strategy post to make sure you really understand FastPass+, but we want to give those of you who are just looking for the basic a quick intro.
+Again, you'll want to check out the full Walt Disney World Fastpass+ strategy post to make sure you really understand FastPass+, but we want to give those of you who are just looking for the basics a quick intro.

 FastPass+ Allows You To Skip The Lines At Walt Disney World